 - The only people that are going to care about the “fluff” is us, because we set our own expectations and stress ourselves out.

 - I can't do it on my own.
-And shouldn't have to.
-Delegation is not only ok, it's necessary!
+Not only that, I shouldn't have to.
+Delegation is necessary!

 - It doesn't take much to throw a cheap, yummy, and SUPER FUN Valentine's Day party.

 I took a deep breath and we made it happen!
 Here's how we pulled it off:

 The party was to be held at the church, on a Friday night.
 I physically wouldn't be able to get to the church early enough to set up and decorate, since I was coming straight from my conference.
 I delegated the table set-up and decorations to the youth group of girl's (Activity Days is what we call it) who did it as a service activity, which let them cross off several things in their certifications book.